 “Dream it.
 Code it.
 Win it.” is a coding competition that is judged based on the quality of the problem being tackled as well as the solution.
 We hope to promote creativity, diversity and literacy in the field of computer science.

 Follow these simple steps to enter the $50,000 competition:

 - Design a code or computer program that solves a problem

 - Make a video and upload it to YouTube

 - Submit the form

 “Dream it.
 Code it.
 Win it.” has been organized by Cristina Dolan, the MIT Club of New York, MIT Enterprise Forum of New York City, and TradingScreen to celebrate and reward the creative aspects of Computer Science education.
-On April 30th, 2014, college and high school students were awarded $70,000 in cash and prizes for their creations which ranged from computer software, phone apps, to robotics.
+Students can submit entries through March 29th, 2015.
+The awards ceremony will take place at the Cooper Union Great Hall in New York, NY on Thursday, April 30th, 2015.

 The awards ceremony will feature visionaries that will discuss how computer science education can be used as tool to create many opportunities across various industries.
 We will celebrate with the brightest students who will receive awards throughout the event.
 The event will be moderated by Jason Pontin, the editor in chief and publisher of the MIT Technology Review.
 It is organized by Cristina Dolan – MIT Media Lab Alumna, Co-Founder OneMain (IPO & Acquired).

 - Mitch Resnick, Professor of Learning Research at the MIT Media Lab and Chair of the Code-to-Learn Foundation (research includes development of SCRATCH Programming Software and Lego Mindstorms)